I love yogurt and I use a lot of it in cooking and baking, as well as eating it as is.

 and let it hydrate for a couple of minutes then whisk it into the milk.

-Transfer the milk to the non-electric incubator container, cover and set aside for twelve hours.
+If using a non-electric incubator transfer the milk to the inner container, cover and set aside for twelve hours.

 plug it in and leave it alone for a minimum of 8 hours.
 In my opinion longer is better and I almost always let it incubate for 12 hours.